 La Sportiva Kubo Climbing Shoes - Women's

-Combining unlined uppers, sticky Vibram® XS Edge outsoles and moderate downturn, the women's La Sportiva Kubo climbing shoes deliver the precision, power and plenty of comfort for long climb sessions.
+Combining unlined uppers, sticky Vibram® XS Grip2 outsoles and moderate downturn, the women's La Sportiva Kubo climbing shoes deliver precision, power and plenty of comfort for long climb sessions.

 - Unlined leather uppers with highly breathable, cushioned tongues keep you comfortable through long days on the wall

-- 4 mm Vibram XS Edge rubber outsoles features a moderate downturn that promotes confident foothold positioning on the wall
+- 4 mm Vibram XS Grip2 rubber outsoles feature a moderate downturn that promotes confident foothold positioning on the wall

 - Heels are integrated into the soles for increased heel-hooking precision and grip